kooya3/trending_archive/README.md

-trending_archive
+Trending Archive
 ================

-a Archive of the github daily trending information
+An Archive of the github daily trending information

 currently I'm storing python, go, cpp, javascript and coffeescript